quincylin1/futubot/docs/CONTRIBUTING.md

 - #### Step 2.2: Create a feature branch

-  Before adding new features, you first need to create an issue on the official repository [github](https://github.com/quincylin1/futubot).
+  Before creating a new branch, you first need to create an issue on the official repository [github](https://github.com/quincylin1/futubot).
 You can then create a feature branch as follows:

   ```bash
    git checkout -b feature/issue_<index> main